nunoonu/interview/README.md

     updated_at timestamptz NOT null
 );

-create trigger set_appointment_insert
+CREATE TRIGGER set_appointment_insert
-before insert on appointment
+BEFORE INSERT on appointment
-for each row
+FOR EACH ROW
-execute procedure trigger_insert_timestamp();
+EXECUTE PROCEDURE trigger_insert_timestamp();

-create trigger set_appointment_update
+CREATE TRIGGER set_appointment_update
-before update on appointment
+BEFORE UPDATE on appointment
-for each row
+FOR EACH ROW
-execute procedure trigger_update_timestamp();
+EXECUTE PROCEDURE trigger_update_timestamp();